April 14, 2026 – 5 min read

 Workplace management is no longer a niche topic.
 For companies with hybrid work models, it has become a core operational task—and, at the same time, one of the most complex.

-Anyone responsible for office space is familiar with the fundamental problem: fewer people in the office every day, the same or higher rental costs, and growing pressure to use space more efficiently.
-This guide shows you what modern workplace management means today, which roles are involved—and what you should look for when choosing a software solution.
+This guide explains what modern workplace management entails today, which roles are involved—and what you should look for when choosing a software solution.

 What is Workplace Management?